Rumbie-Manhenda/CM3070_FINAL-PROJECT/README.md

 professionals and individuals alike with a tool that can streamline the diagnostic process and improve healthcare outcomes

-THE SOURCE CODE CAN BE FOUND IN THE .IYPNB FILE
+THE SOURCE CODE CAN BE FOUND IN THE .IPYNB FILE
 Data can be found here : https://www.kaggle.com/code/smitisinghal/skin-disease-classification AND https://www.nature.com/articles/ncomms5212#MOESM1042